CMU-CREATE-Lab/smell-pittsburgh-prediction/dataset/v2/README.md

 ![module-3-data.png](esdr-explain.png)

 The following list shows the URL with metadata for available air quality and weather variables in the dataset.
 The variable names (i.e., column names) are provided under the corresponding feed.
 Notice that some monitoring stations were replaced by others at some time point, so some variables in the dataset represent the combination of multiple channels or feeds, which is explained in the comments in the [Python script for getting data](/py/prediction/getData.py).
+Here is a [link to the locations of all the sensor stations](https://esdr.cmucreatelab.org/api/v1/feeds?fields=id,name,latitude,longitude&whereOr=id=26,id=59665,id=28,id=23,id=43,id=11067,id=1,id=27,id=29,id=3,id=3506,id=5975,id=3508,id=24) that are listed below.

 - [Feed 26: Lawrenceville ACHD](https://environmentaldata.org/#channels=26.OZONE_PPM,26.PM10B_UG_M3,26.SONICWD_DEG,26.SONICWS_MPH,26.SIGTHETA_DEG&time=1543765861.129,1654637511.389&cursor=1631224560.721&plotHeight=5.000&plotAreaHeight=40.000&showFilters=true&showSettings=true&showResults=true&center=40.40529301325395,-79.93830235610686&zoom=11&search=26+Lawrenceville+ACHD)
   - 3.feed_26.OZONE_PPM